joe-stone1/shu_rouen/content/Data.md

 title: Data
 ---

-The summer school 2022 will use a range of data.
+The winter school 2023 will use a range of data.

 ![Data Sources](/./resources_files/data.png)